solana-foundation/developer-content/content/guides/dapps/cash-app.md

 #### Payment Screen

-In cash app, the payment screen is simply a key pad with `request` and `pay` buttons that take the user input value and redirects you to another screen.
+In Cash App, the payment screen is simply a key pad with `request` and `pay` buttons that take the user input value and redirects you to another screen.

 So the pay screen is mainly some UI work.
 We need to be able to type in a